npf/megaraid_sas/README.md

 ```
 (Needs to use the `dkms` script provided in this repository to fix a bug with the `mkdeb` command, see https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=832558)

+Generated deb files are stored in `/var/lib/dkms/megaraid_sas/07.XXX.XX.XX.XX/deb`.
+Files in the `deb` directory of this repository were copied from there after build.

 Getting the packages with apt:
 ------------------------------